UST-MICO/docs/setup/setup.md

   - kube-state-metrics
   - alertmanager

-The mentioned components are all Kubernetes _Deployment_ resources except `neo4j-core` that is a Kubernetes _StatefulSet_.
+The mentioned components are all Kubernetes _Deployment_ resources except `neo4j-core` and `redis`.
+Both are Kubernetes _StatefulSet_ resources to be able to store the data persistently.
+The Neo4j is a graph database and is used to store all MICO resources.
+Redis is a key-value database and is used to store the background jobs.

 At the beginning the namespaces `mico-build-bot` and `mico-workspace` are empty. `mico-build-bot` is used for the build processing of the Docker images using _Knative Build_ and _Kaniko_. `mico-workspace` is used for the deployment of MICO services.
 Via labels they are composed to MICO applications.